Informing Our Approach

 Both Engaging OS and the components of its software stack are deliberately thin layers; Directus is a thin layer over the underlying database; Nuxt is a thin layer over Vue, which is a modern reactive library for JavaScript, the language of the browser (and more recently, also of the server); and Engaging OS can be extended by a Nuxt developer.
 It adds a relatively small number of database tables (SAP, according to Paul Byrne of Dragon ERP, has some 120,000) and two types of web pages in order to provide its power.
 A competent developer should be able to understand it top to bottom, from HTML selectors to database fieldnames.

 To build your system on Engaging OS, we seed it with your data based on consulting with you on your personnel structure and operational processes.
 We configure and develop instances of the two types of Engaging OS screens for your various users to interface with the system; screens are styled to express your brand and values.
-The result is an integrated, extensible digital solution — hopefully with some personality — that can power just some or all of what you do — even including your public-facing website.
+The result is a supple, integrated, extensible digital solution — hopefully with some personality — that can power just some or all of what you do — even including your public-facing website.

 We need roles (and policies and attributes)